Lunar-Orbit1/Pinewood-Lookup-Python/README.md

 [It can be used on replit](https://replit.com/@ClayPotato/PinewoodPlayerLookup?v=1) if you do not want to download the files

 You need [Python3](https://www.python.org/downloads/)+ installed on a windows machine, along with this source file.
 All you need to do is run `mainrunner.py` and your good!
+You can also run `Starter.bat` and that will start everything up for you

 Thats basically it, I need to check if it works on MacOs as frankly I am too lazy right now.
 Anyways enjoy and please tell me if there is a bug.